The Bluestocking: Keir Starmer is Ruthless

 The trans debate: In 2020, Starmer was the only one of the final leadership candidates not to sign the wildly over-the-top pledge concocted by a new pressure group called the Labour Campaign for Trans Rights.
 (The pledge proscribed the LGB Alliance and Women’s Place UK as “hate groups.”)
 He signed a far more moderate one from Labour’s official group, LGBT Labour.

 Since then, to my great frustration, he has failed to speak out about the many excellent women driven out of Labour by fanatics, and has given Rosie Duffield at best lukewarm public support.
-But at the same time, Wes Streeting has recently been voicing all the same opinions that I have held for years, and is still in the shadow cabinet.
+But at the same time, Wes Streeting has recently been voicing all the same opinions that I have held for years, and is still in the shadow cabinet2.
 Earlier this autumn, Starmer dropped a tactical nuke on Mumsnet about his concerns over the medicalisation of children with gender dysphoria.
 Just to repeat: he did that on Mumsnet.

-He knew exactly what he was doing.
+He knew exactly what he was doing3.

 I confidently predict Labour will go into the next election with a platform you might call “Helen Lewis’s Extremely Mild, Yet Bizarrely Controversial Views”: trans acceptance should be championed, but there should be exceptions for female single-sex spaces and sports, plus let’s be very reluctant to medicalise children, hey?
 But there will be no acknowledgement of the pivot, and no attempt to explain the evidence which led to it.

-Of course I find this frustrating: many principled feminist campaigners have immolated themselves on this bonfire, and Starmer will get to warm himself on the flames, without having to use of his own political capital as kindling.
+Of course I find this frustrating: many principled feminist campaigners have immolated themselves on this bonfire, and Starmer will get to warm himself on the flames, without having to use of his own political capital as kindling4.

 Still, I don’t find it as frustrating as Owen Jones finds the entire Starmer platform.
 He feels like he’s been had.

 And much as I hate to agree with Owen Jones on anything beyond the colour of the sky and water being wet, man has a valid point.
 Starmer did not campaign for the leadership as an aggressive opponent of anti-semitism or an avowed opponent of free movement or as someone with concerns about the excesses of trans activism.
-As leader, though, that’s how he's running the party.
+As leader, though, that’s how he's running the party5.

 As I’ve probably said before, one of my friends once referred to Starmer—after the Corbyn ejection, I think—as “the Manchurian Blairite.”
 In this reading, he’s been a sleeper agent all along.
 Hmm.
 I certainly think he has a clear sense of what he wants—to be Labour leader, to be prime minister, to institute a competent social democratic government that is better than whatever the Tories are offering—and a clear sense of what can be thrown under the bus in pursuit of that goal.